Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Nebivolol Tarbis contains lactose and sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is, essentially “sodium-free”.

-3. How to Take Nebivolol Tarbis
+3. How to take Nebivolol Tarbis

 Nebivolol Tarbis can be taken before, during, or after meals, but as an alternative, it can also be taken independently of them.
 It is preferable to take the tablet with a little water.